heptagon-nmt/crypto-bot/README.md

 - docker, podman, pip, or anaconda

+## Installation problems
+- On some Linus distributions the PySide6 import will throw an error like this: `ImportError: /lib/x86_64-linux-gnu/libc.so.6: version GLIBC_2.28 not found`
+  - The fix for this is `sudo apt-get install libc6`

 ## TODOs

 - Add method to save and load previously trained ML model files using the python library `pickle`.
-- Implement training functionality (get_data already done)
-- Add more ML models maybe?
-Maybe make a more customizable model, such as being able to make a 1D convolutional neural network with specified inputs (e.g. price of BTC correlated with other coins) and user-specfied outputs (whether a particular trend appears bearish or bullish).
 - More color palettes for the MainWindow (variations of dark mode)
 - Add moving averages toggling to graph

-## Installation problems
-- On some Linus distributions the PySide6 import will throw an error like this: `ImportError: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.28' not found`
-  - The fix for this is `sudo apt-get install libc6`